Frequently Asked Questions for HiSET® Test Takers

 - What if I can't take the test on my scheduled date?

 You can cancel or reschedule your appointment.
-If you cancel your test no later than three full days prior to your original test appointment, not including the day of your appointment and the day of your request, you may be eligible for a partial refund of your test fees.
+If you cancel your test no later than 11:59 p.m. local time the day before your appointment, you are eligible for a refund.
 For more information, see Refund Policies, Reschedule an Appointment and Cancel an Appointment.

 - If my test appointment is canceled due to inclement weather or natural disasters, how will I know?